TanyaJazzTeam/24_1_11_Pub/profiler.md

-# Optimize TensorFlow performance using the Profiler
+# Optimize TensorFlow performance using the Profiler jh

 [TOC]